 Who is this session for?
 Postgraduates, researchers, academics and undergraduates wishing to use reference management software.

-Zotero is a reference management package that enables you to build libraries of references and add citations and bibliographies to word processed documents.
+Zotero is a reference management tool that enables you to build libraries of references and add citations and bibliographies to word processed documents.
 This introduction covers the main features of Zotero.

 Google Analytics - Bodleian Libraries use Google Analytics cookies on this web site.
 Google Analytics anonymously tracks individual visitor behaviour on this web site so that we can see how LibGuides is being used.
 We only use this information for monitoring and improving our websites and content for the benefit of our users (you).
 You can opt out of Google Analytics cookies completely (from all websites) by visiting https://tools.google.com/dlpage/gaoptout